openregister/govuk-registers-api-client/README.md

 ### `get_field_definitions`

 Get definitions for the fields used in the register.
-For example, the `country` field in the `country` register.

 <details>
 <summary>
-Click here to expand for more information.
+Example usage (click here to expand):
 </summary>

-Example usage:

 ```